rowanhill/xssfinder/README.md

 TODOs
 -----
-1. Investigate splitting control & coordination (generating & running routes, creating XSS attacks, logging results & making reports, etc) from execution (finding pages, invoking traversals) and connecting via Thrift, to allow multiple language implementations of the execution section.
-See thrift branch.
 1. Record entirety of route that had error
-1. Record errors executing lifecycle event handlers
 1. Pass DriverWrapper to @AfterRoute method
 1. Somehow group / de-duplicate errors that happen on both runs (attack / observe)
 1. Allow no-args, no-@TraverseWith submit methods to be non-terminal (to reduce total # routes)
 1. Handle submit actions that return void (e.g. for client-side only submissions that don't change page).
 1. Implement as a Maven plugin.
-1. Write a Builder interface for setting up & running XSS Finder (e.g. from JUnit)
 1. Make the reports (lots) prettier.
 1. Add DriverWrappers beyond just HtmlUnitDriver.
 1. Add more lifecycle events (before route, before/after traversal).
 1. Consider annotation inheritance - at a minimum, `@Page` probably wants to be marked as [`@Inherited`](http://docs.oracle.com/javase/6/docs/api/java/lang/annotation/Inherited.html)
-1. Have RouteRunner#run create (from a factory) and return an XssJournal, rather than take one as a param